harmeetsingh/BeReal/README.md

 - View (4) <- ViewModel (3) <- Repository (2) <- NetworkSession (1)

 1. NetworkSession decodes the data and returns a model or error.
-2. Repository forwards the model or data.
+2. Repository forwards the model or error.
 3. ViewModel will update it's viewState property to either loaded or failed.
 The viewState change will publish to the View.
-4. View reacts to the published change and redraws the body.
+4. View reacts to the published change and recreates the body.

 ### Features